-This can be challenging and such properties can be on the market for longer than necessary if certain conditions aren’t taken into consideration.
+This can be challenging, and such properties can be on the market longer than necessary if certain conditions aren’t considered.

 Identify crucial and non-crucial features to determine the right price.

-From the features, you can derive the unique benefits and determine the different interests of potential buyers.
+From the features, you can derive unique benefits and determine the different interests of potential buyers.

 What Is a Unique Property

-There are all kinds of characteristics that can make a property unique or unusual.
+All kinds of characteristics can make a property unique or unusual.

-These characteristics can include a unique location or remote area, an unusual layout, a rare amenity or an ultra-high-end price point.
+These characteristics include a unique location or remote area, an unusual layout, a rare amenity, or an ultra-high-end price point.

-The common denominator of all these characteristics is that the potential buyer pool for these properties is usually quite small, which makes these properties harder to market.
+The common denominator of all these characteristics is that the potential buyer pool for these properties is usually relatively small, which makes these properties harder to market.

 And when you look for advice on how to market them, you may come across the advice to use unique marketing methods.

-That’s what everyone else is doing anyways with even ‘normal’ properties.
+That’s what everyone else does anyway, with even ‘normal’ properties.

 What Will Actually Help You Market a Unique Property?

-When you know how to prepare a good piece of sales copy, you will probably know the answer.
+When you know how to prepare a good piece of real estate sales copy, you will probably know the answer.

 What kind of knowledge is important?

-To be more specific, it’s knowing which needs, wants, desires and motivations of a certain target group the product (the unique property) can satisfy.
+More specifically, it’s knowledge about which needs, wants, desires, and motivations of a particular target group the product (the unique property) can satisfy.

-So, what needs to be done first, before we determine the ideal buyer?
+So, what needs to be done before determining the ideal buyer or client?

 Identify Current and Potential Benefits of the Unique Property

-We need to identify different current and potential benefits of the particular property in question.
+We need to identify the current and potential benefits of the property in question.

 How do you find the current benefits?

-Features that often are confused with benefits can give us hints regarding the actual benefits.
+Features often confused with benefits can give us hints regarding the actual benefits.

 Let’s take an example.

-Suppose the unique property in question is a very remotely located 7-bedroom 6-bathroom cottage style house on a lake with 2 bathrooms and 1-bathroom treehouse, located on an 8-acre property 2 hours from a major city.
+Suppose the unique property in question is a very remotely located 7-bedroom, 6-bathroom cottage-style house on a lake with two bathrooms and a 1-bathroom treehouse on an 8-acre property 2 hours from a major city.

 The floors are all made of precious hardwood.
-It has a lot of natural light, large windows and nice ceiling beams.
+It has a lot of natural light, large windows, and lovely ceiling beams.

 Most rooms feature great views of the lake and the surrounding mountains.

-It has an open floor plan and the kitchen, dining and living areas all connect with each other.
+It has an open floor plan connecting the kitchen, dining, and living areas.

 It has sliding doors from the living area to the covered terrace.

-From the terrace, a track leads through a garden and then to the guest house, which is the treehouse.
+From the terrace, a track leads through a garden and then to the guest house, the treehouse.

 Let’s summarize the features:

-- 7 bedrooms, all with views of the lake and mountains
+- Seven bedrooms, all with views of the lake and mountains

-- Remotely located but 2 hours to a major city
+- Remotely located but 2 hours from a major city

 - Precious hardwood floors